himmat12/student-course-hub/README.md

 # Student Course Hub starter

-> Important notice: Himmat has made some changes just for demo.
+> Important notice: This repo is a group project for my university coursework.
+I specially worked on backend development which includes database design, api development and admin dashboard.

+You can check the demo [here](https://student-course-hub-team-a.great-site.net/?i=1).

 This repository is provided as a starting point for your assignment.
 It doesn't provide anything particularly useful but avoids the problems associated with starting with a blank repository.